mekas/mb1313600022/1313618026/README.md

 ## What the app featured
 1. User can get menu's inspiration every week from breakfast, lunch, and dinner
 2. User can get calories, carbohydrates, fat, and protein information for the menus
+3. User can share the menus information and share it to notes to save for later

 ## Advanced android concept
 REST API.
 The API used is from Spoonacular (https://spoonacular.com/food-api/docs)